-The project will last two years, and it will be implemented on two levels.
+The project was realized in two years, and it was implemented on two levels:

 International: Detailed fact-finding about good practice in partner countries, processes of implementation, obstacles, essential resources and auxiliary tools, involvement of local stakeholders in international workshops, peer review and other methods of information-sharing.